survivejs/react-book/manuscript/05_react_and_flux.md

 ### Defining CRUD API for Notes

-Next we'll need to define a basic API for operating over Note data.
+Next we'll need to define a basic API for operating over the Note data.
 To keep this simple, let's CRUD (Create, Read, Update, Delete) it.
-Given Read is implicit we won't be needing that.
+Given Read is implicit, we won't be needing that.
 We can model the rest as Actions, though.
 Alt provides a shorthand known as `generateActions`.
 We can use it like this:

 **app/actions/NoteActions.js**